radish-bdd/radish/docs/tutorial.rst

 Tutorial
 ========

-This chapter covers the whole Tutorial about radish and it's features.
+This chapter covers the whole Tutorial about radish and its features.

 Feature files
 -------------